-This is good news The bad news is that almost 13,000 people were killed in car, truck and motorcycle accidents where the driver was shown to have a BAC of .08 or higher.
-If we took the money we are spending in Maryland now on the Bay Bridge bridge and put that money into more drunk driving checkpoints, we only save about 20 times the number of lives.
+This is good news.
+The bad news is that almost 13,000 people were killed in car, truck, and motorcycle accidents where the driver was shown to have a BAC of .08 or higher.
+If we took the money spent on the Bay Bridge and put it into more drunk driving checkpoints, we only save about 20 times the number of lives.

-More troubling news was that the number of motorcycle drivers killed in alcohol related motor vehicle accidents increase 7.5 percent.
-The government has been doing good thing pushing the motorcycle accident issue head on, featuring motorcycle accidents in their $13 million advertising campaign to attack the drug driving accident problem that comes on Labor Day weekend.
+More troubling news was that the number of motorcycle drivers killed in alcohol-related motor vehicle accidents increased by 7.5 percent.
+The government has been doing a good job pushing the motorcycle accident issue head-on, featuring motorcycle accidents in their $13 million advertising campaign to attack the drug driving accident problem that comes on Labor Day weekend.